 Certain Eligible Drugs require prior or ongoing authorization by Blue Cross to qualify for reimbursement.
-The criteria to be met for Special Authorization are established by Blue Cross and may include requiring the Participant to participate in related patient support programming.
+The criteria to be met for Special Authorization are established by Blue Cross and may include requiring the Participant to participate in the related Patient Support Program.